notwlsn/catalina-mousejack/README.md

 First, obtain the firmware from here (https://github.com/BastilleResearch/mousejack) and build it.
 They have a tutorial that is pretty good so I would follow that.
 This takes care of flashing the stock Crazyradio firmware for you as long as you initialize the git submodule `nrf-research-firmware` and follow their steps.

 ## Changes for Catalina (and OSX)
-Basically when you try to make the firmware within `nrf-research-firmware` you will probably come up on failure for a few reasons.
+Basically when you try to build the firmware within `nrf-research-firmware` you will probably come up on failure for a few reasons.
 Your error will probably look something like this:

 ```
 usage: grep [-abcDEFGHhIiJLlmnOoqRSsUVvwxZ] [-A num] [-B num] [-C[num]]